ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

 <hr>

-Here you can find step by step guide on how to to build simple DApp on Ethereum Kovan testnet by using React framework Next.js and how to integrate your Meta Mask wallet in your DApp.
+Here you can find step by step guide on how to build DApp on Ethereum Kovan testnet by using React framework Next.js and how to integrate your Meta Mask wallet in your DApp.

-From tooling for smart contract development and testing purpose we will use Python based Brownie framework.
+From tooling for smart contract development we will use Python based Brownie framework.
 And for integration between our front-end and deployed smart contract we will use Ethers.js library.

 <br>
 <hr>